rktrvd/Flipkart_Test/README.md

 # Flipkart_Test
-Buying a Running shoes from flipkart
+Buying a Running shoes from flipkart - Test Cases